briangmiguel/technology-modernization-fund/_pages/documents.md

 ### Phase One, Initial Project Proposal (IPP)

+Use this template to prepare your initial proposal.

+Initial Project Proposals selected by the Technology Modernization Board (Board) for further consideration may receive assistance in developing an in-depth proposal and business case to present to the Board.
+Please avoid the use of acronyms or terminology likely to be unfamiliar to someone outside of your agency and/or program area.
+Please complete the form using plain language and submit to OMB, as a .docx file, at [ombtmf@omb.eop.gov](mailto:ombtmf@omb.eop.gov).
+Please limit Initial Project Proposals to 6 pages, using 10 point font (“General Information” excepted).

-Use this template to prepare your initial proposal. _Do not complete any of the other project proposal templates until the Board has approved your Initial Project Proposal._
+_Do not complete any of the other project proposal templates until the Board has approved your Initial Project Proposal._

 - IPP Appendix A Template ([Word]({{ site.baseurl }}{% link _pages/documents/ipp-appendix-a-050321.docx %})) ([PDF]({{ site.baseurl }}{% link _pages/documents/pdfs/ipp-appendix-a-050321.pdf %}))